 The sales team is the business unit for which workflow automation has the greatest impact on the bottom line.

-So, how can automation software do the most good for a sales team?
-Here are several workflows your sales team should automate:
+So, how can sales automation software do the most good for a sales team?
+Here are several sales process workflows your sales team should automate:

 1. Lead delivery

-When used correctly, marketing automation can nurture prospects by providing them with personalized and useful marketing content that prepares them for a sales conversation and ultimately sees them become customers.
+When used correctly, sales process automation can nurture prospects by providing them with personalized and useful marketing content that prepares them for a sales conversation and ultimately sees them become customers.

 2. Follow-up emails